turbot/pipes-docs/docs/integrations/slack.md

 Provide a **Handle** for the integration.
 This handle should be meaningful and must be unique for all integrations in the tenant (including any org-level integrations).
 Click **Create Integration**.

-You will be prompted to grant permissions to access the Slack workspace.
+You will be prompted to grant permission to access the Slack workspace.
 If you are a member of multiple workspaces, you can select a Slack workspace from the select box at the top right of the screen.
 After selecting the workspace, select a default **channel** for the integration.
 Review the permissions and click **Allow**.

 ![](/images/docs/pipes/slack_oauth_perms.png)